Do you constantly worry about harming others, contamination, "bad thoughts," things being "just so," and/or uncertainty?

 OCD is a chronic condition that rarely totally goes away on its own.
 The good news is that effective Cognitive-Behavioral Therapy treatments (CBT) are available.
 Decades of research shows THE most effective treatment is called Exposure/Response Prevention (ERP).
 This frequently sounds impossible to someone who has OCD.
 A trained and experienced therapist can help find a starting place to show that it actually IS doable.

 Due to lack of OCD trained therapists, especially in rural areas, I'm making myself available to offer HIPPA compliant video conferencing services for those living in Ohio.
-If interested, please email me to get the ball rolling.
+If interested, please email me with your insurance and availability to get the ball rolling.

 The OCD Center of Los Angeles has posted a screening test for people who have intrusive thoughts, sometimes known as "Pure O." If you find yourself answering a number of these items, I routinely treat people with this condition. http://ocdla.com/pure-obsessional-ocd-test

-An Adult Support Group for Trichotillomania and Dermatillomania (Hair pulling and Skin Picking) is being formed.
-Their first meeting is scheduled for Thursday 9/8/16 at the Rocky River Starbucks, 19555 Detroit Rd at 7 PM.
+An Adult Support Group for Trichotillomania and Dermatillomania (Hair pulling and Skin Picking) has formed.
+Their nextt meeting is scheduled for Monday 11/21/16 at the Rocky River Starbucks, 19555 Detroit Rd at 8 PM.
 For more information and to RSVP, go to Meetup.com http://bit.ly/2atzLgv

 The Annual OCD Conference in Chicago in July was an excellent educational and networking experience.
 I was surprised that at a social event, I was sitting at the table of Jon Hershfield.
 He is a humble and nice guy, as well as a terrific author.
 Handouts for many of the sessions can be downloaded at www.ocd2016.org/handouts